 Bermudians love to camp over Cup Match and over the four-day weekend, it’s absolutely normal to see our parks chock-full of tents and happy kids, barbecuing hot dogs, swimming in shallow water and generally having a good time.
-And now that the curfew has been lifted and we can take our barbecues and beach towels and set up camp for Cup Match!
 Great places to pitch a tent include Shelly Bay Park, Ferry Reach, and Darrell’s Island.

 3. Get Out on the Water!